Rising Cost of Doing Business in China by Sean Rothrock

 Finally, China’s monetary policy has caused significant turmoil in the recent past, and may not be sustainable on a long-term timeline.
 The Chinese government has kept strict control over monetary policy, keeping the RMB pegged to the USD until 2006, and has been allowed to “float” (fixed against a basket of currencies) after that point.
 Tight control over monetary policy (and therefore stable RMB value), while maintaining near double-digit annual growth seems to be incompatible, especially when considering China’s position as a significant net exporter.
 The PBOC has sold over 20% of their US Treasury debt over the past 2 years to keep RMB value stable, while still injecting cash into the economy to stimulate growth.
 While QE measures taken by the US and European governments since then have brought RMB value closer to an equilibrium (the RMB may have been overvalued by up to 35% in the mid-2000’s).
 The issue of a slowly rising RMB value will make it more expensive to source from China in the future.
 Combined with a lack of convertibility, China’s monetary policy is and will continue to be a significant hurdle to overcome for foreign businesses.

 These three factors, and the increased costs associated with them, are some of the most significant factors that companies looking to outsource production contemplate.
 The future of the Asian manufacturing landscape will depend on if and how China can alieve rising labor and energy costs, and how they choose to defend their currency against other nations’ floating currencies.

-Sean Rothrock is a 2017 MBA candidate with a concentration in Corporate Finance.
+Sean Rothrock graduated with an MBA in Corporate Finance from the University of San Diego in May 2017.
 He graduated from Louisiana State University with a Bachelor of Science in Geology.
 Sean’s work experience prior to pursuing an MBA was in the petroleum industry, primarily in Houston, TX as an Exploration Geophysicist.